MartinaGermani/ExprobLab_Assignment1/README.md

 - `ROBOT`: Robot1

 To use this OWL ontology and its reasoner within ROS I used `aRMOR` [1], in particular `armor_py_api` [2], which simplifies the calls to aRMOR, but it can only be used from a python-based ROS node.

+### 4. Installation and running procedure
+This architecture runs ROS noetic.
+It also requires [https://github.com/EmaroLab/armor](aRMOR)
 ### References
 [1] https://github.com/EmaroLab/armor